AnithaChand/Dotsphere-Documents/what-is-dotsphere-casepedia/folders-in-casepedia.md

 ![](/assets/AuthorizingRole2.jpg)

-1. Select a role for which you want to assign permissionSelect a role for which you want to assign permission.
+**3**.Select a role for which you want to assign permissionSelect a role for which you want to assign permission.